Product Types

 ANSWER:

 You can buy steel I beams from many metal suppliers, including online retailers, major home improvement chains, and international steel fabrication companies.
-Kloeckner Metals regularly stocks all standard size steel I beams.
-The cost and quality of the beams may differ between suppliers.
+Kloeckner Metals regularly stocks all standard size I steel beams.
+The cost and quality of the steel beams may differ between suppliers.

 • What are typical steel beam dimensions and weights?